 It felt like a death sentence when I was diagnosed.
 I knew it could be treated, but I was in so much pain and agony that I couldn’t envision a brighter future.
 It was hard living from shot cycle to shot cycle.
 Some sets of shots lasted 10 weeks, some would be useless after 4 weeks, even though I had to wait 12 weeks for more shots.

 With the incredible support of friends and family, I now live a much fuller life.
 I can see good things in the future.
-It isn’t that having the neck condition doesn’t complicate everything from work schedules to sleeping, but things are getting better.
+I have lost the ability to work, but with the support of my husband and parents, I feel like I have a reason to live again.
+My other condition complicates things.

 If you are a young person, or any person, with Cervical Dystonia, I would love to hear from you and share your experiences.
 It is incredibly lonely because I’ve never met another person with this condition.
 My doctors have been less than compassionate, even though they mean well.
 There are several ways to contact me on the right side of the screen.
 Please reach out!